Skip to content

 For a more thorough deep dive, we covered these tips and more in our blog.

-From staffing, security and compliance, process improvement and data usage, there is a lot to consider when setting your school up for a successful year.
+There is a lot to consider when setting your school up for a successful year, including staffing, security and compliance, process improvement, and data usage.

 Whether or not you have time to get to each of these, we hope these tips will help you to prioritise the areas that need your attention the most, and ultimately save your school time and effort in the future.